tanushka-r/CodingExercise/submission.md

 All commits small and branches are single-purpose with descriptive naming for cleaner git history.

-I appreciate that you dedicating your time to it and hopefully you won't get too bored!
+I appreciate that you are dedicating your time to this and hopefully you won't get too bored!

-Thank you for reading it :)
+Thank you for reviewing :)

 *** Browser Support ***